“If you want to go fast, go alone … if you want to go far, find a group.”

 So, why did we quit when we were so close?
 Because Meaningful Use Stage 2 was neither meaningful, nor useful.
 Period.
 There, I said it.
 I only wish I had the guts to say that back in 2015 when I started the testing process.

 Somewhere along the way, I felt the Certification train was headed in the wrong direction, especially when ONC embraced the CDA as the instrument of Interoperability.
 When you notice that the train you are on is NOT going in your direction, you get off.
 That’s what I did, three years and $40,000 later.
 I do not regret the decision.
 I would never want a client to consider us for a software solution just because we were certified.
+Just as I would never consider a healthcare provider just because she had a medical degree.

 Admittedly, testing for ONC MU2 certification made our product stronger, but the effort did not make us wiser.
 It is our hope that our Board of Clinicians will serve as our beacon of light.
 It is our hope that we prove to be better than “certified”.